-- Build an isolated, controlled laboratory environment for analyzing code and behavior of malicious programs - Employ network and system-monitoring tools to examine how malware interacts with the file system, registry, network, and other processes in a Windows environment - Uncover and analyze malicious JavaScript and VBScript components of web pages, which are often used by exploit kits for drive-by attacks - Control relevant aspects of the malicious program's behavior through network traffic interception and code patching to perform effective malware analysis - Use a disassembler and a debugger to examine the innerworkings of malicious Windows executables - Bypass a variety of packers and other defensive mechanisms designed by malware authors to misdirect, confuse and otherwise slow down the analyst - Recognize and understand common assembly-level patterns in malicious code, such as DLL injection and anti-analysis measures - Assess the threat associated with malicious documents, such as PDF and Microsoft Office files, in the context of targeted attacks - Derive Indicators of Compromise (IOCs) from malicious executables to perform incident response triage - Utilize practical memory forensics techniques to examine capabilities of rootkits and other malicious program types
+- Build an isolated, controlled laboratory environment for analyzing code and behavior of malicious programs - Employ network and system-monitoring tools to examine how malware interacts with the file system, registry, network, and other processes in a Windows environment - Uncover and analyze malicious JavaScript and VBScript components of web pages, which are often used by exploit kits for drive-by attacks - Control relevant aspects of the malicious program's behavior through network traffic interception and code patching to perform effective malware analysis - > Use a disassembler and a debugger to examine the inner-workings of malicious Windows executables - Bypass a variety of packers and other defensive mechanisms designed by malware authors to misdirect, confuse and otherwise slow down the analyst - Recognize and understand common assembly-level patterns in malicious code, such as DLL injection and anti-analysis measures - Assess the threat associated with malicious documents, such as PDF and Microsoft Office files, in the context of targeted attacks - > Derive Indicators of Compromise (IOCs) from malicious executables to perform incident response triage - Utilize practical memory forensics techniques to examine capabilities of rootkits and other malicious program types

+Learn to turn malware inside out!
 This popular course explores malware analysis tools and techniques in depth.
 FOR610 training has helped forensic investigators, incident responders, security engineers, and IT administrators acquire the practical skills to examine malicious programs that target and infect Windows systems.

-Understanding the capabilities of malware is critical to an organization's ability to derive the threat intelligence it needs to respond to information security incidents and fortify defenses.
-The course builds a strong foundation for analyzing malicious software using a variety of system and network monitoring utilities, a disassembler, a debugger and other tools useful for turning malware inside-out.
+Understanding the capabilities of malware is critical to an organization's ability to derive threat intelligence, respond to information security incidents, and fortify defenses.
+This course builds a strong foundation for reverse-engineering malicious software using a variety of system and network monitoring utilities, a disassembler, a debugger, and many other freely available tools.